jdi-docs/jdi-light/source/includes/documentation/_jdi_features.md

 ##### 3. Configure before and after methods:

-In before suite method (if you use testNG, that'll the method annotated by @BeforeSuite) call
+In the before suite method (if you use testNG, that'll the method annotated by `@BeforeSuite`) call

 ```html
     visualTestInitJdi();
 ```

-Before each test call (if you use testNG, that'll be in the method annotated by @BeforeMethod)
+Before each test call (if you use testNG, that'll be in the method annotated by `@BeforeMethod`)

 ```html
     newVisualTest(method);
 ```

-In after suite method call
+In the after suite method call

 ```html
     closeAllEyes();
 ```

-That's it, check your tests results [here](https://eyes.applitools.com/app/test-results)
+That's it, check your tests results [here](https://eyes.applitools.com/app/test-results).

 ### Multiple domains example
 Here is the example [MultipleDomainsExampleTest.java](https://github.com/jdi-testing/jdi-light/blob/bootstrap/jdi-light-bootstrap-tests/src/test/java/io/github/epam/bootstrap/tests/common/MultipleDomainsExampleTest.java)